 There are a multitude of vapors that could be inside your Waldorf house.
-Natural gas and gases that derive from home furnishings, carpet and paints.
-None of these fumes are as hazardous as carbon monoxide.
+Natural gas and gases that derive from residential furniture, flooring and paints.
+Not one of these fumes are as hazardous as carbon monoxide.

-Reach A-PLUS Service Experts Heating & Air Conditioning at 301-747-3140 today to get started defending your family against this toxic gas.
+Reach A-PLUS Service Experts at 301-747-3140 today to begin defending your family against this toxic gas.

 Why is Carbon Monoxide so Toxic?

 Carbon monoxide could be a big deal, so it’s not a thing to take lightly.

 Carbon monoxide is hazardous because you cannot view it, sense it with your nose or taste it.
 It’s not as dangerous in little amounts and can’t be filtrated.

 2. It Can Be Lethal After Only Minutes

 Carbon monoxide is a byproduct of spent fuel.
 It can get into your home during the winter if the heat exchanger on your gas furnace breaks.
 Based on how big the leak is and the circulation in a residence, it can become lethal in only a few minutes.

 Once inhaled, the gas has a half-life of approximately five hours.
 If you are breathing pure air, it requires five hours to remove it from your bloodstream.
 You will need an extra five hours to reduce that amount by half.